Stephanie Kay Nutrition

 Instructions

-2. In a large bowl, combine the dry ingredients; rolled oats, brown sugar, almonds, cinnamon, baking powder and salt, and stir to combine.
+2. In a large mixing bowl, add the rolled oats, flour, slivered almonds, baking powder, and salt, and stir to combine.
+Set aside.

-3. In a medium bowl, combine the wet ingredients; milk, eggs, melted butter and vanilla extract, and whisk to combine.
+3. In a medium mixing bowl, add the melted butter, brown sugar, honey, milk, and vanilla extract, and whisk until well combined.

-8. Once cooked, removed from the oven, allow to cool slightly (5-10 minutes), and then slice into 9 even squares.
+6. Once cooked, remove the baking pan from the oven and allow to cool completely, then slice them into 9 evenly sized bars.

-9. The bars can be served immediately, stored in an airtight container in the fridge for 5 days or in the freezer for 3 months.
+7. The bars can be eaten immediately or cooled and stored in an airtight container in the fridge for up to 5 days or in the freezer for up to 3 months.

 Nutrition